ccozens/mol-bio-tools/README.md

 This was all written on VSCode in React/JS.
 Tests are written with [jest](https://jestjs.io/) and [React testing library](https://testing-library.com/docs/react-testing-library/intro/) and [jest-dom](https://github.com/testing-library/jest-dom).
 Its hosted on netlify, deployed directly from this github repo.
 The favicon is from [svgrepo](https://www.pngrepo.com/svg/51923/dna), and I followed [these instructions](https://css-tricks.com/svg-favicons-and-all-the-fun-things-we-can-do-with-them/ ) on using svg as favicon.
+I've a plan to refactor this substantially, as I learned to much doing it that I'd set about it differently (and with much more order) if I started again (probably in Typescript).
+However, for now I'm moving on to other things as I'd prefer to ship something that works, get some user feedback, and work on another project before returning to this one.

 ### What is the protein?
 If anybody is wondering, the demo protein is Tgo, a thermophillic DNA polymerase I worked on for most of my 10 year academic career.
 [This paper](https://www.pnas.org/doi/abs/10.1073/pnas.1120964109) is my PhD work - it was accepted just after I'd submitted my thesis.